supaglue-labs/supaglue/docs/docs/platform/common-object.md

 # Common object

-Supaglue applies a common model to normalize core objects and fields across connectors within a single category.
-This common model abstracts away dealing with provider-specific schemas:
+Supaglue applies a common object to normalize core objects and fields across connectors within a single category.
+This common object abstracts away dealing with provider-specific schemas:

-- When defining a managed sync, the `common_model_objects` key in the sync configuration lets you specify which objects you'd like to fetch in normalized format into the same destination table.
+- When defining a managed sync, the `common_object_objects` key in the sync configuration lets you specify which objects you'd like to fetch in normalized format into the same destination table.
 - Common object fields are also used in both request and response signatures in the actions API.
 Supaglue applies the common object mappings against each provider when sending requests and returning responses.

-## Common model mappings
+## Common object mappings

 ### Users